JanSharp/VRCAdminOnlyManager/README.md

 - AdminOnlyManager
   - List of default admins
+  - Option for the admin list to be loaded from a url
+    - The admin list loaded from the given url must be formatted as described in [Loaded Admin List Format](#loaded-admin-list-format)
   - Option for admin names to be compared with or without case sensitivity
   - Optional UI Toggle
     - to show if the local player is admin